Laurens256/bloktech/README.md

 # Blok tech chat feature
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)<br>
 This project is part of a matching application that will help gamers find each other.
 The part of matching application I'm making is a chat feature.
 To create this feature, I'm using the Socket.io module for Express.
+Using this module, users can send messages to chat rooms made specifically for video games.
+There are premade rooms for ganmes such as Valorant or Minecrft but users can create also create their own rooms to send messages in.
+All sent messages are saved and loaded when you join a room so you can join in on the conversation immediately.
+Want to know more?
+Read the [wiki](https://github.com/Laurens256/bloktech/wiki).

 ---
 ## Requirements (optimal)